mstan/alternative_fortress/README.md

 ### Usage - Community

 For community usage, all that needs to be done is have the plugin installed.
-After it's installed, you're all sets
+After it's installed, you're all set

 ### Usage - Competitive

-For competitive usage, this plugin recognizes [RGL](rgl.gg) as the standard for 6v6 and 9v9 KOTH and Stopwatch.
+For competitive usage, this plugin recognizes [UGC](https://www.ugcleague.com/files_tf2h.cfm) as the standardized configuration for 6v6 and 9v9 KOTH and Stopwatch.
 [ETF2L](http://etf2l.org/rules/configs/) is recognized for CTF and 5CP.

 To usage in a competitive format, ensure the plugin is installed correctly.